jclas/brewery/README.md

 - answer the deploy questions as they come up.
 - notice everything is "compiled" on the new branch on github
 - You will notice when you browse the deployment url eveything is 404 from the index.html.
 Tweak the index.html's base href uri from "/" to "/brewery/" if the deployment is to "jclas.github.io/brewery"
-- I might have forgotten a thing or 2 to put here.